-Degreed CEO David Blake Wants To Reward Life-Long Learning | Fast Company
+Degreed CEO David Blake Wants To Reward Life-Long Learning

 Disrupting the Degree

 “Ultimately, my ambition is that more people have more pathways to pursue their personal development and learning.
-Skills, which they can use to become upwardly mobile.”
+Skills, which they can use to become upwardly mobile,” Blake says.
 Degreed has introduced three disruptions that Blake believes will force the education system to change.

 First, it has put an emphasis on skill development.
 “I think the market wants to speak the language of skills but it can’t, so it speaks the language of degrees.”